sam-wong8/newer-york/README.md

 # uranio
-A Spanish city prized for fully transitioning over to nuclear energy!
+A city prized for fully transitioning over to nuclear energy!